-Are belts the future of cycling?
-Well yes and no. Like any system they have advantages and disadvantages, but after selling them now for a few years we are more and more convinced that for many purposes they make an ideal solution.
+Is the belt drive the future of cycling?
+Well yes and no. Like any system it has advantages and disadvantages, but after selling them now for a few years we are more and more convinced that for many purposes they make an ideal solution.

 They are without doubt cleaner, quieter and longer lasting than a chain so they are perfect for people that want to do high milages with the minimum of maintenance.
 They don’t need to be lubricated and they run almost silently.
 A belt drivetrain is considerably lighter than a chain and sprocket.